scoop206/chef-polipo_appliance/README.md

 **polipo::client\_proxy**
-Put this in the run_list of the VMs you want to utilize the polipo proxy for package downloading.
+Configures yum or apt to use polipo for proxying

 Usage
 -----